sarahmclo/colourway/README.md

 ### Frameworks and Programs

-### Codeanywhere
+### Gitpod

-Codeanywhere was used for writing code, committing, and then pushing to GitHub.
-GitHub
+Gitpod was used for writing code, committing, and then pushing to GitHub.

+### GitHub

+GitHub was utilised for hosting and viewing.

 ### Google Fonts

-Google Fonts was used to import the fonts Barlow Condensed into the style.css file.
+Google Fonts was used to import the fonts Inter and Roboto into the style.css file.
 These fonts were used throughout the site.

 ### Font Awesome

-Font Awesome was used throughout all pages to add icons in order to create a better visual experience for User experience purposes.
+Font Awesome was used throughout to add icons in order to create a better visual experience for the user.

 ### Balsamiq

 Balsamiq was used to create the wireframes during the design phase of the project.

-### Multi Device Website Mockup Generator
+### Responsive Design Checker

-Responsive Design Checker was used in the testing process to check responsiveness on various devices and to generate mockup image.
+Responsive Design Checker  was used in the testing process to check responsiveness on various devices.

+### Am I Responsive
+Am I Responsive was utilised to generate Mock Up Image of site in a responsive manner.

 ### Chrome DevTools